Zoom In — Zoom Out

 This practice affects not only the collection of ingredients but any part of the creative activity.
 When you are engaged in an activity, zooming out and back in will provide invaluable insights for fine-tuning your journey.

-Don’t get stuck in one zoom-level for too long.
+Don’t use only one zoom-level.
 Try different zoom-levels, including ones that tend to be in your blind-spot.

 When exploring an artwork, take a physical step back to see the bigger picture even if the details blur.
 Then, zoom-in by picking a detail and exploring it as if it stands by itself.
 Zoom-out again to see the detail in context.
 Zoon-out further, figuratively, and get familiar with the artwork’s background story and the artist who created it.